Alice MacGowan

 Alice L. MacGowan (December 10, 1858 – March 10, 1947) was an American writer.
-She and her sister Grace wrote over 30 novels, about a hundred short stories, and some poetry.
+She and her sister Grace MacGowan Cooke wrote more than 30 novels, about a hundred short stories, and some poetry.
 Alice produced several best sellers, including Two by Two, that was serialized in the Saturday Evening Post and was published in 1922 in New York under the title The Million Dollar Suitcase.

 Early years

 She was born in Perrysburg, Ohio, the daughter of John Encil MacGowan and Malvina Marie Johnson.
 The family moved to Chattanooga, Tennessee, where her sister Grace was born.
 Alice was educated in public schools in addition to being home schooled by her father, a Colonel with the Union Army during the American Civil War and editor of the Chattanooga Times from 1872–1903.

 Grace married William Benjamin Cooke on February 16, 1887 in Hamilton, Tennessee.
-They had two children, Helen and Katherine (or "Kit").
-Harry Leon Wilson married Helen Cooke in 1912.
-They had two children and divorced in 1927.
+They had two children, Helen M. and Katharine (or "Kit").

 Alice was living with her sister at Upton Sinclair's Helicon Home Colony in 1907 when it burned to the ground.
 Both were taken to Englewood Hospital to recover.

 Career

 Alice became a writer of short stories and novels, while collaborating with her sister Grace on most of her works.
 Together they would write over 30 novels, about a hundred short stories, and some poetry.
-The subject matter of their writings included Westerns, mysteries, historical novels, and social novels.
-Briefly married to a much older man, Alice lived in Texas working as a governess.
+Alice lived in Texas working as a governess.

-In December 1908, the MacGowan sisters, with Helen and Katherine, and their mother moved to the semi-remote colony of artists and literati at Carmel-by-the-Sea, California, which included such influential figures as Mary Hunter Austin, Jack London, Upton Sinclair, George Sterling, Francis McComas, Xavier Martinez, Sinclair Lewis, and Nora May French.
-The sisters moved into a large, two-story house on 13th Avenue, northeast of San Antonio Street, built in 1905 by arhitect Eugenia Maybury.
+In December 1908, the MacGowan sisters, with Helen and Katherine, and their mother moved to the semi-remote colony of artists and literati at Carmel-by-the-Sea, California.

+The house is listed on the Carmel Inventory Of Historic Resources.

 The sisters apparently avoided the more lascivious activities of this Bohemian enclave because a satirical commentator from the Los Angeles Times placed Alice and Grace in the "social faction" known as the "Eminently Respectables".
 As if to reinforce this image the Times described a 1911 Carmel Christmas party where Jack London, the MacGowan sisters, and the “diminutive dog” Fluffy Ruffles sat at the same table eating lady fingers.
 Alice actively supported various local charities as well as the Carmel Arts and Crafts Club, and fought the removal of village trees, the paving of the quaint gravel streets and all “encroachments ... of an advancing civilization.”